grzesiek-galezowski/tdd-ebook/manuscript/390_Unnamed_Yet.md

 # Dealing with troublesome dependencies

 When doing the outside-in interface discovery and implementing collaborator after collaborator, there's often a point when we reach the boundaries of our application, which means we must execute some kind of I/O operation (like calling external API via HTTP) or use a class that is part of some kind of third-party package (e.g. provided by our framework of choice).
 In such cases, the freedom with which we could shape our object-oriented reality is hugely constrained by these dependencies.
+Even though we still drive the behaviors using our intention, we need to increasingly remember that the direction we take has to match the technology at the end.

-Examples of the dependencies: Files, threads, clock, database, communication channels (http, service bus, websockets, GUI) Why are they problematic?
-Non-deterministic, slow feedback, hard to setup, bind tests to implementation
+There are multiple examples of such technology.
+Files, threads, clock, database, communication channels (e.g. http, service bus, websockets), graphical user interfaces...
+We need to somehow adapt them to our metaphor of the system and vice versa.

-Drive using intention, not implementation ()

-Example: clock (getting current time)

-version with mock:
+## What time is it?

+Consider a task that requires getting the current time.
+Imagine we have a session that expires at one point.
+We create a class called `Session` and allow querying whether it's expired or not.
+To answer that question, the session needs to know its expiry time and the current time, and compare them.
+In such a case, we can model the source of current time as some kind of "clock" abstraction.
+Here are several examples of how to do that.

+### A query for current time with a mock framework

+We can model the clock as merely a service that delivers current time (e.g. via some kind of `.CurrentTime` property) The `Session` class is thus responsible for doing the calculation.
+An example Statement describing this behavior could look like this:

 ```csharp
 [Fact] public void